 The Inland Empire CMCP effort included significant outreach to key corridor stakeholders, as described previously in this report.
 The stakeholders each have their own transportation plans and programming initiatives which are aimed at bringing forth and implementing multimodal transportation improvements in their respective jurisdictions.
-These include transportation plans of Caltrans, RCTC, WRCOG, SBCTA and the corridor's local agencies including counties and cities.
-For the CMCP, all of the currently available plans were reviewed in detail by the stakeholder agencies and a master list of potential projects was developed for the CMCP which would address the expected transportation challenges described in this plan.
-Each stakeholder agency also assisted with identifying theshort and medium term priorityprojects from their respective plans in the ten sub-corridors, summarized in Appendix A. Due to two key reasons, the project team determined that it was not feasible to measure the benefits of each of the projects using quantitative methods, such as the results of travel demand models or simulation models for the IE CMCP.
-This is because: 1) the area of the CMCP is extremely large (almost two entire counties and ten subcorridors); and 2) each stakeholder agency has completed their own detailed analysis of the potential improvements and benefits of the improvement projects, and thus the projects have already been screened for various performance metrics at the local, county and subregional levels.
+These include transportation plans of Caltrans, RCTC, WRCOG, SBCTA, and the corridors' local agencies including counties and cities.
+For the CMCP, all of the currently available plans were reviewed in detail by the stakeholder agencies.
+Each stakeholder agency also assisted with identifying the short- and medium-term priority projects from their respective plans in the 10 sub-corridors, listed in Appendix A. Each stakeholder agency has completed their own detailed analysis of the potential improvements and benefits of the improvement projects, and thus the projects have already been screened for various performance metrics at the local, county, and subregional levels.
 However, to supplement the agency's own evaluations, a second level of qualitative performance metric evaluation was completed for the IE CMCP for each project, utilizing the performance measures described in this section.
-Furthermore, data and findings from all quantitative sources such as the regional travel models, the Census American Community Survey and other sources were used to inform the evaluations.
+Furthermore, data and findings from all quantitative sources such as the regional travel models, the Census American Community Survey, and other sources were used to inform the evaluations.

-As discussed in Section 2.3, a series of performance measures are used to assess the list of projects based on a combination of state, regional and local plans, goals and objectives.
+As discussed in Section 2.3, a series of performance measures are used to assess the list of projects based on a combination of state, regional, and local plans, goals, and objectives.
 The following key performance measures were discussed and chosen by the Inland Empire CMCP Project Management Team to assess the sub-corridor improvements:

-- VMT Reduction.
+- VMT Reduction

-- Person Delay Reduction.
+- Person Delay Reduction

-- Safety Improvement.
+- Safety Improvement

-- Mode Shift.
+- Mode Shift